DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 ### Other
 - Our game's time to kill kinda sucks because there is not much variability.
-	- In normal games, TKK
+	- Conventionally, accuracy, locational damage, and stat modifiers (buffs & debuffs) add variability to the TTK
-- Headshots WILL be in the game and WILL do 1.5x damage
+	- So, headshots WILL now be in the game and WILL now do 1.5x damage
+	- This means, that TTK in our game will now be influenced by
 - Weapon balancing
-	- TTK is hard to gauge since there's no variability(?)
 	- Missing introduces variability
 		- Magazine and reload time introduces variability
 		- TTK numbers are based on NOT MISSING.
 So he can go in and re-tune them
 	- There's also too little feedback for getting a hit
 	- Sound, ui element
 		- If we do a sfx, limit the sounds per second
 		- Look at Halo Infinite as a reference
 		- Cant tell if the shots are actually landing
 		- Call of duty
 		- Apex legends
 - Sound needs to be balanced.
 Shbeeb was getting earfucked
 - Texturing
 - Borderlandsy type.
 We needa go back and redo the textures